patrickroberts/complex-js/README.md

 All functions are static, meaning that they are called directly by the Complex namespace.
-Operators are non-static methods, which means they must be called by an instance of Complex.
+Operators are non-static methods, which means they must be called by an instance of `Complex`.
 For example, to raise 1+5i to the power of 3*e^((2/3)pi*i), do the following:

 ```js
 console.log(Complex(1,5).cPow(Complex.Polar(3,2/3*Math.PI)));
 ```

-Notice how `cPow` is a method of a Complex instance, and not of the namespace Complex.
+Notice how `cPow` is a method of a `Complex` instance, and not of the namespace Complex.
 That's because it is an operator rather than a function.
 Non-static methods are denoted as `Complex.prototype.nonStaticMethod`.